Nkhilshanbhag/IBM-HR-Analytics-/README.md

 # IBM HR Analytics Employee Attrition & Performance
-This Project is done under the guidance of Unified Mentor and this is the project which i have done while i was in Internship with Unified Mentor
+This Project is done under the guidance of Unified Mentor and this is the project which i have done while i was in Internship with Unified Mentor.
+This is a guided learning project focused on data analysis and visualization

 ## 1. Introduction
 Employee attrition affects company performance and productivity.
 This project aims to analyze attrition drivers and build a predictive model to identify employees at risk of leaving.